-- The remuneration of its chief officers.
+The remuneration of its chief officers.
 Remuneration includes salary or payment for a contract for services, expenses, bonuses, and performance related pay as well as severance payments.
-The definition of chief officers includes the head of paid service, statutory chief officers, non-statutory chief officers and those who report to them. - The remuneration of its lowest paid employees.
-The pay policy statement must set out its definition of "lowest paid employee" and the reasons for adopting that definition.
+The definition of chief officers includes the head of paid service, statutory chief officers, non-statutory chief officers and those who report to them.

-- The relationship between the remuneration of its chief officers and employees who are not chief officers. - 2.1 Section 38 of the Act together with the statutory guidance also provide for further information to be included in the pay policy statement.
+- The remuneration of its lowest paid employees.
+The pay policy statement must set out its definition of "lowest paid employee" and the reasons for adopting that definition. - The relationship between the remuneration of its chief officers and employees who are not chief officers. - 2.1 Section 38 of the Act together with the statutory guidance also provide for further information to be included in the pay policy statement.
 The pay policy statement should include the Council's policy on remuneration for its highest paid staff alongside its policies towards its lowest paid employees.
 In particular, the Council should explain what it thinks the relationship should be between the remuneration of its chief officers and other employees and its policy on the lowest paid (outlined in the paragraph on 'Definitions' within the pay policy statement).
-The Council should include its current policy towards maintaining or reaching a specific pay multiple, within its broader policy on how pay and reward should be fairly dispersed across its workforce. - 2.2 So far as other elements of senior remuneration are concerned, including bonuses, performance related pay (PRP), severance payments and the payment of fees for election duties, the Council must also make it clear what approach it takes to the setting and publishing of these. - 2.3 The pay policy statement must also deal with a number of aspects of reemployment of staff.
+The Council should include its current policy towards maintaining or reaching a specific pay multiple, within its broader policy on how pay and reward should be fairly dispersed across its workforce. - 2.2.
+So far as other elements of senior remuneration are concerned, including bonuses, performance related pay (PRP), severance payments and the payment of fees for election duties, the Council must also make it clear what approach it takes to the setting and publishing of these. - 2.3 The pay policy statement must also deal with a number of aspects of reemployment of staff.
 The Council must explain its policy in relation to the payment of salary and pension to the same individual.
 It must also set out its policy in relation to the re-employment of chief officers who have retired and may be re-employed on a contract for services. - 2.4 Due regard has been given to the guidance in the preparation of this pay policy statement.

-3. PROPOSAL AND ISSUES
+2. PROPOSAL AND ISSUES

 - 3.1 The Government guidance for local authorities on the preparation of a pay policy statement recommends the calculation and publication of an authority's pay multiple.
 This is to illustrate the relationship between the median salary in the organisation and the salary of its highest paid officer. - 3.2 The median is defined as that earnings figure at which there are an equal number of officers' earnings figures above and below it.
 The highest paid officer in the Council is currently the Chief Executive.
 The remuneration of the highest paid officer is divided by the median earnings figure to arrive at the pay multiple.
-This figure, using the March 2020 Gender Pay Gap data, is 5.2.
-This is unchanged from the previous year. - 3.3 For comparison, the average pay multiple of Inner London Boroughs reported in their 2019/20 pay policies was 5.8.
-The Council will continue to review its policy on the application of the pay multiple during 2021/22 in accordance with the duty to regularly review its policy as recommended in the government guidance. - 3.4 The Council is an accredited London Living Wage Employer.
+This figure is 5.5 as at March 2022.
+This has reduced from 5.6 last year. - 3.3 For comparison, the average pay multiple of Inner London Boroughs reported in their 2022/23 pay policies was 5.5.
+The Council will continue to compare its pay multiple and if there is a significant change, report to Administration Committee. - 3.4 The Council is an accredited London Living Wage Employer.
 All Council employees are paid at or above the London Living Wage.